 The Himalayas of Bhutan have a lot of places that are ideal for the tourism industry.
 These places include Tiger’s Nest Monastery (n Paro at an altitude of 3120 meters), Memorial Chorten, Zilukha Nunnery, Takin Sanctuary, Textile Museum, Heritage Museum, Traditional School of arts & crafts and Tashichho Dzong

 Mountaineering in the Himalayas

 Mountaineering in the Himalayas has always brought many travelers to the various countries across which the Himalayas exist.
 Many people like Sir Edmund Hillary and Tenzing Norgay Sherpa achieved immortality for being the first people to climb Mt.
 Everest on May 29, 1953.

-There are many famous peaks in the Himalayas that are forbidden to climb.
+Many famous peaks in the Himalayas are forbidden to climb.
 These peaks include Mt.
 Machhapuchhre, Mt.
 Kanchenjunga, and Mt.
 Kailash.
 All of these mountains are of grave religious significance to the people of various tribes, ethnicities, and cultures.